mbaumer/us_hep_funding/docs/_states/CT.md

 <a name="CT-01"></a>
 [Back to top](#top)
 ## CT-01 -- Rep. John Larson (D)
+### Committees
+John Larson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016